For more years than I can remember, my mother used to tell me the same thing on my birthday:

 I had very little money and could not do much.
 I would take long stroller walks with Mylo, listening only to the birds in the trees or the sound of passing cars.
 I washed the dishes, concentrating on the warmth of the water and the slip of the soap between my fingers.
 The scents of food and household smells.
 I folded my laundry with a focused intention of doing it as precisely as I could, savoring the texture of the garments.
 When I drove, I observed the passing of objects as I approached and passed, watching them grow bigger and then magically shrink into the distance behind me.
 I watched the way light danced and reflected across surfaces, lighting motes of dust in the air.
 I marveled at the structure of plants, the natural world, and the phenomena of one moment giving birth to the next, the cosmic dance of cause and effect across time.
 It became a game: how much of the world beyond myself could I perceive?

-We published the book in 2013, through our newly formed publishing company Honest Abe Press.
+We self-published the book in 2013.
 Later that year, my other dear friend Damian Chaparro asked me to do the menu for Aro Ha, a wellness retreat center he was opening in New Zealand in 2014.
 These two dear friends have both in their own way, recognized my talents as a chef and called them forth, as a means to sustain me through my darkest times.

-I do not know what is in store for me, but do know this: I have finally met myself through the experience of becoming Mylo's mother.
-His presence in my life has opened me to my own depths, blossoming me and forging me.
-I have learned that the great waves of life are beautiful opportunities of experience should we choose to flow with them rather than fight them.
+I do not know what is in store for me, but do know this: I have met myself through the experience of becoming Mylo's mother.
+His presence in my life has opened me to my own depths, blossoming me.
+I have learned that the great waves of life are gorgeous opportunities of experience should we choose to flow with them rather than fight them.
 Fighting what cannot be changed is useless, for nothing escapes polarity.
-There are and will always be highs and lows.
+There are -- and will always be -- highs and lows.
 Suffering has been my best teacher.
 The exquisite entrapment I experience each day as Mylo's mother drives me into, through, and beyond myself; no other experience has compelled such transcendence.
-I would not change anything about what I have gone through.
+I would not changewhat I have gone through.
 I cherish the openings that have been forged within me, the self love I have quested for and claimed, and the better person I have become as a mother to my beautiful warrior child.